 In the coming months, FATF will need to design clear guidance documents on how to implement the new standard so no loopholes remain.
 Transparency International, together with its more than 100 national chapters and partners, will continue to support and monitor the implementation of the new standard across the FATF global network.

 Maíra Martini, anti-money laundering expert at Transparency International, said:

 “With Russia launching a full-scale attack against Ukraine, the international community is waking up to the urgent need to counter kleptocracy much more vigorously than ever before.
 Today’s reform, while welcome, arrives a decade too late.
 If countries had created beneficial ownership registers years ago – when many governments promised to do so – Russian kleptocrats would have had a much harder time moving their dirty money across borders.
 In turn President Putin’s ability to increase his power would have been severely curtailed, the devastating impacts of which we are now seeing in Ukraine.

 “World leaders must stop dragging their feet and act now to develop robust beneficial ownership registers.
 Company ownership information will be critical in tracking the assets of kleptocrats now facing sanctions.
 Transparency International will continue to advocate to close the remaining gaps, but if countries can quickly implement the new standard, the world will have a much better chance to crack down on dirty money from Russia and around the world."

 - See key developments leading up to today’s decision: Reforming global standards on beneficial ownership transparency

-- Transparency International first called for the revision of in 2019 after concluding that the current standard provides too much flexibility in identifying who really is behind anonymous corporate structures: Reliance on information from banks hindering corruption and money laundering investigations
+- Transparency International first called for the revision of the global standard in 2019 after concluding that it provides too much flexibility in identifying who really is behind anonymous corporate structures: Reliance on information from banks hindering corruption and money laundering investigations

 For any press enquiries, please contact